Favourite New Films of 2025

 Burg Kino, Vienna

-This film could easily belong in my top 20, but I am still trying to grapple with parts of this film - particularly the disconnect between the western foreign ravers and the natives.
-I will try to come back to elaborate more another time, here or in a separate piece.
+This film could easily belong in my top 20, but I am still trying to grapple with parts of this film - particularly the disconnect between the western foreign ravers and the locals.
 But out of his previous films I’ve seen, this is my favourite and I love some of the desert scenes, especially at night and the cross fades.
 Good music too.

-But it’s also a film I don’t think I can ever watch again because of one certain scene with a kid and a dog that made me hide myself and say no when it happened.
+I don’t think I can watch it again because of one particular scene with a child that made me cover my face and say no when it happened.
+I just couldn’t shake off how upset I felt it was for the rest of the film.

 28. Splitsville (Michael Angelo Covino)